dayofni/hackmud_sim/notes.md

     - a preprocessor runs on them the expand game commands (like script calls, #D, #db, etc)
     - dependencies are fetched recursively until all the code is found and preprocessed
     - it's all stuck together along with some game-provided boilerplate
-    - checked for sanity with Esprima and then handed off to v8
+    - sanity-checked with Esprima and then handed off to v8

 # limiting factors: